 - Do you need to convene a team around the child meeting to co-ordinate the services and support?

-There will be some instances where a case will need escalating to Children's Social Care from within the CAF and team around the child (TAC) arena.
+There will be some instances where a case will need escalating to children's social care from within the CAF and team around the child (TAC) arena.
 The CAF team team have produced guidance in supporting you to do this correctly.
 Cases can also move down the continuum of need as well.
-A social worker can close a case and hand it down to level 2b (TAC), 2a (single agency) or level 1 (universal).
+A social worker can close a case and hand it down to level 2 (TAC) or level 1 (universal).
 A transfer flowchart has been devised and is a useful tool to follow.